orthecreedence/blackbird/index.md

 same.
 This way, the distiction between CPS and normal, stack-based programming fades slightly because a function can return a promise or a value, and you can bind a callback to either.
 - Calling [attach](#attach) always returns a promise.
-This promise get's fired with the *return value of the callback being attached*.
+This returned promise gets fired with the *return value of the callback being attached*.
 So if you have Promise A and you attach a callback to it, `attach` returns Promise B. Promise B gets [finished](#finish) with the return value(s) from the callback attached to Promise A.
 - [Finishing](#finish) a promise with another promise as the first value results in the callbacks/errbacks from the promise being finished transferring over